 When living in Quincy, Illinois, a few months after the Haun’s Mill massacre, a board of doctors in St. Louis heard of Alma Smith’s "Mormon Miracle" and sent a team of 5 physicians to investigate.
 They could not understand how Alma’s leg, without any bone in the hip joint, was just as strong and active as the other one.
 They asked Amanda the name of the surgeon who had performed this wonderful piece of surgery.
 She replied, "Jesus Christ."
 One said, "Not the Savior of the World?"
 Amanda responded, "Yes, the same sir.
 He was the physician and I was the nurse."

-" . . . those five weeks . . .
+Amanda also wrote of her source of solace during the tragic time at Haun’s Mill:" . . . those five weeks . . .
 I was a prisoner with my wounded boy in Missouri, near the scene of the massacre, unable to obey the order of extermination [for Mormons to leave the state or be killed].
 In our utter desolation, what could we women do but pray?
 Prayer was our only source of comfort, our Heavenly Father our only helper.
 None but He could save and deliver us.

 "One day a mobber came from the mill with the captain’s order, ‘The captain says if you women don’t stop your d—d praying he will send down a posse and kill every d—d one of you.’
 And he might as well have done it, as to stop us poor women from praying in that hour of our great calamity.
 Our prayers were hushed in terror.
 We dared not let our voices be heard in the house in supplication.
 I could pray in my bed or in silence, but I could not live thus long.
 This silence was more intolerable than had been that night of the massacre.
 I could bear it no longer.
 I pined to hear once more my own voice in petition to my Heavenly Father.
 I stole down into a cornfield and crawled into a ‘stout of corn’.
 It was as the temple of the Lord to me at that moment.
 I prayed aloud and most fervently.
 When I emerged from the corn a voice spoke to me.
 It was a voice as plain as I ever heard one.
 It was no silent, strong impression of the spirit, but a VOICE, repeating a verse of the saint’s hymn: That soul who on Jesus hath leaned for repose, I cannot, I will not desert to its foes; That soul, though all hell should endeavor to shake, I’ll never, no never, no never forsake!